agilecrm/agile-popups/README.md

 You can choose on of the 3 types of popup options available.
 ####Modal Popup
-This shows a Model popup i.e a popup at the center of the screen with rest of the window greyed out.
+This shows a modal popup i.e a popup at the center of the screen with rest of the window greyed out.
 You can choose from 3 options here
 - Confirmation
 Shows a popup with a message and Yes/No buttons.